SovnSkyrim/QWEST/README.md

 Known and on purpose, don't bother me with that please.

-## A face part is crashing me!
+## A face part is crashing me! | Some hair/facial hair clips!

 The 5th Facepart is a lie.
-Known and unsolvable.
+Known and unsolvable. | Make sure to have selected a High Poly Head under Face Part, some hairstyle will remain bugged but it is known and I do not know how to fix them.
+The mod they're from doesn't only offer those bugged hairstyles so it remains for the rest of what it proposes.

 ## I can't talk to NPCs!